 AØKK08355U Seminar: Urban Economics

-The purpose of this seminar is to give students an insight into the urban economics.
-Emphasis will be on presenting and discussing the basis urban economic analysis and its use in policy evaluation.
-The main themes which will be covered in the seminar are: agglomeration economies, analysis of urban spatial structure (commuting, housing production and population density), urban sprawl and land-use controls, hedonic price analysis, residential location choice and tenure choice, housing policies, urban distress (urban poverty and segregation), urban externalities (congestion, crime and pollution), cities and transport systems, and spatial labor markets (monopsony).
-These topics cover many of the important urban economic issues that have emerged in the academic literature over the past three decades.
-The focus will be on selected topics dealing with contemporary issues of urban policy such as pricing and regulation.
+This seminar focuses on presenting and discussing the basis urban economic analysis and its use in policy evaluation.
+The main themes which will be covered in the seminar are: agglomeration economies, analysis of urban spatial structure (commuting, housing production and population density), urban sprawl and land-use controls, hedonic price analysis, residential location choice and tenure choice, housing policies, urban distress (urban poverty and segregation), urban externalities (congestion, crime and pollution), cities and transport systems, and spatial labor markets (monopsony):

 - Agglomeration economies: why do cities exist?
 This is the fundamental question of urban economics.
 The answer to this question depends, at least partly, on the agglomeration economies and the scale economies.
 The agglomeration economies make larger urban areas (cities) more productive than small ones and the scale economies are known as “increasing returns to scale”.
 Urban economists have had a major effect on policy, and the trend toward city (de)regulation and many of the urban policies (e.g. land-use controls, rent controls and housing subsidy programs) and the abolitions of the place based policies are due to lessons from urban economics.